CENTEGIX Blog

 If Your State Doesn’t Mandate a School Emergency Alert System, They May Soon

-A version of Alyssa’s Law has been introduced in the state legislature or enacted into law in 13 states and at the federal level, and many are going through the legislative process.
-The law was created in response to the Marjory Stoneman Douglas High School shooting and named in honor of Alyssa Alhadeff, one of the victims that day.
+A version of Alyssa’s Law has been introduced in the state legislature or enacted into law in 28 states and at the federal level, and many other states are expected to introduce similar legislation soon.
 Alyssa’s Law requires schools to install silent panic alarms directly linked to law enforcement agencies to reduce response times during life-threatening school emergencies.
-The silent alarms allow teachers and staff to discreetly request help without further escalating a crisis situation.
-Many states have created funding programs to help schools upgrade their safety technology and achieve compliance as a result of these laws’ passage.

 Best Practices for Implementing a School Alert System